tigera-cs/Calico-Enterprise-Networking-Training-FR/1. Install Calico Enterprise/README.md

 sudo mv calicoctl /usr/local/bin
 ```

-3. We also need to make sure the "Cluster Calico Enterprise Version" matches the calicoctl version in "Client Version".
+3. We also need to make sure the `Cluster Calico Enterprise Version` matches the calicoctl version in `Client Version`.
 Otherwise please raise this to your instructor.

 ```
 calicoctl version